rbowen/modrewrite_and_friends/20_mod_rewrite.rst

 \label{rewritemap_txt}
 \index{RewriteMap!txt}

-A \verb~txt~ map defines a one-to-one mapping from argument to target.
+A ``txt`` map defines a one-to-one mapping from argument to target.

 rnd
 '''